Fuel Polishing – All Your Questions Answered

 Several stages using different filter technologies are key, as a single process is not adequate to remove the solid particulates, water and wet foreign matter found.

-The first stage of Crown Oil’s fuel polishing involves fuel being filtered through increasingly finer filters until its ‘clean’ and reaches a filtration level of 1 micron absolute – an industry best.
+The first stage of Crown Oil’s fuel tank polishing involves fuel being filtered through increasingly finer filters until its ‘clean’ and reaches a filtration level of 1 micron absolute – an industry best.

-Once complete, our fuel polishing unit then uses advanced depolymerising technology to break down harmful particulates to ‘polish’ your fuel to perfection.
+Once complete, our diesel fuel polishing unit then uses advanced depolymerising technology to break down harmful particulates to ‘polish’ your fuel to perfection.

 Will fuel polishing disrupt my business?